wowwood/HHI-Site/README.md

 It contains the main "galleries" section copied from the theme's `home.html`.

-### `layouts/_default/baseof.html`
+### `layouts/_default/header.html`

+This was originally copied from the theme's version, but it has been modified to never show a hamburger menu, and it only displays on gallery album pages (where it shows a "<-" back button) and doesn't display on the homepage.

 This is the root of the HTML document.
-It was copied from the theme's version, but the entire header and menu section has been deleted.
+It was copied from the theme's version, but the header is only displayed if

 ### `layouts/partials/footer.html`